Art-Worlds logo Art-Worlds

 Seltzer's Excavations

-In 1929, Frank Seltzer excavated the central mound before the landowner leveled it with a steam shovel.
-They found a burial pit with a wooden structure containing the remains of an adult male.
-On his abdomen was found another human skull.
-The body had been placed on a layer of bark, and the site was covered with a 20-foot layer of red ochre and bark.
-The body and the wooden structure had been burned.
-It was also noted that a large burned log had been placed above the burial pit.
-The burial pit had been fenced in, leaving two sets of post holes.
-Two caches of votive offerings were also found at the site.
+In 1929, Frank Seltzer excavated the central mound shortly before it was leveled by the landowner using a steam shovel.
+During the excavation, he found a burial pit containing a wooden structure with the remains of an adult male.
+Resting on the man's abdomen was another human skull, possibly a trophy skull.
+The burial was set on a layer of bark and then covered with about 20 feet of red ochre and bark.
+Both the body and the wooden structure were burned, with a large burned log placed above the pit.
+The area was enclosed by fencing, indicated by two sets of post holes.
+Two caches of votive offerings were also uncovered at the site.

 Drawing of Fudge Sub-mound site by Carol Hicks